About the Author

 The burden lies on each individual physician to conduct a thorough contract review in order to protect their financial interests, future income, and earning potential.

-Now, how much a radiation oncology physician makes varies by both region and experience.
+Now, how much radiation oncology physicians make varies by region and experience.

 A contract review specialist will know if your contract indicates fair market value and includes a fair signing bonus for a physician in your region with your credentials.